 - Avoid foods with strong odors.
 Stay out of the kitchen during food preparation if you can.

 You may need medication to control severe diarrhea, but food also can play a role.

-- Choose foods that are easier to digest and ones that are lower in fiber.
+- Choose foods that are easier to digest and ones that are lower in fat and fiber.
 Examples include protein foods like cooked poultry, fish, and eggs.
 Refined grains, cooked vegetables and canned fruits (in their own juice) may also be easier to tolerate.

 - Keep non-caffeinated fluids handy, and sip slowly and consistently through the day.
 Limit beverages and foods with sugar alcohols.

 - Try nibbling salty foods, such as crackers and pretzels, to replace lost sodium.